CSX in North Carolina

 CSX and the North Carolina Community

-- CSX has designated Kingsboro Industrial Sites in Rocky Mount and the Mid-Atlantic Industrial Rail Park in Leland as “Select Sites,” rail-served, ready-to-build locations for industrial development and expansion.
+- CSX has designated Kingsboro Industrial Sites in Rocky Mount and the Mid-Atlantic Industrial Rail Park in Leland as “Select Sites,” which are rail-served, ready-to-build locations for industrial development and expansion.
 The “Select Site” program is part of CSX’s network-wide economic development initiative.